oprypin/crsfml/gitbook/window-opengl.md

 Only one context (window) can be active in a thread, so you don't need to deactivate a window before activating another one, it is deactivated automatically.
 This is how OpenGL works.

-Another thing to know is that all the OpenGL contexts created by CrSFML share their resources.
+Another thing to know is that all the OpenGL contexts created by SFML share their resources.
 This means that you can create a texture or vertex buffer with any context active, and use it with any other.
 This also means that you don't have to reload all your OpenGL resources when you recreate your window.
 Only shareable OpenGL resources can be shared among contexts.
 An example of an unshareable resource is a vertex array object.

 ## Using OpenGL together with the graphics module

 This tutorial was about mixing OpenGL with sfml-window, which is fairly easy since it's the only purpose of this module.
-Mixing with the graphics module is a little more complicated: sfml-graphics uses OpenGL too, so extra care must be taken so that CrSFML and user states don't conflict with each other.
+Mixing with the graphics module is a little more complicated: sfml-graphics uses OpenGL too, so extra care must be taken so that SFML and user states don't conflict with each other.

-If you don't know the graphics module yet, all you have to know is that the [Window]({{book.api}}/Window.html) class is replaced with [RenderWindow]({{book.api}}/RenderWindow.html), which inherits all its functions and adds features to draw CrSFML specific entities.
+If you don't know the graphics module yet, all you have to know is that the [Window]({{book.api}}/Window.html) class is replaced with [RenderWindow]({{book.api}}/RenderWindow.html), which inherits all its methods and adds features to draw SFML specific entities.

-The only way to avoid conflicts between CrSFML and your own OpenGL states, is to save/restore them every time you switch from OpenGL to CrSFML.
+The only way to avoid conflicts between SFML and your own OpenGL states, is to save/restore them every time you switch from OpenGL to SFML.

 - draw with OpenGL
 - save OpenGL states
-- draw with CrSFML
+- draw with SFML
 - restore OpenGL states
 - draw with OpenGL
 - ...

-The easiest solution is to let CrSFML do it for you, with the `push_gl_states`/`pop_gl_states` functions:
+The easiest solution is to let CrSFML do it for you, with the `push_gl_states`/`pop_gl_states` methods:

 ```ruby
 glDraw...